These autumn plants will make your garden look fresher than ever!

-Spring and Summer tend to be the seasons that are closely associated with gardening.
-However British households are still able to enjoy thriving backyards throughout Autumn.
-And actually well into winter too if the right plants are chosen.
+Spring and summer tend to be the seasons that are closely associated with gardening.
+However, British households can still enjoy thriving their backyards throughout autumn — and well into winter too — with the right choice of plants!

 Seven Best Autumn Plants

-With pink, white or purple petals, heather is a brilliant plant for low-growing texture and it looks great in pots too.
-They handle bad weather particularly well and have a long flowering season, from November to March.
+With pink, white or purple petals, heather is a brilliant plant that creates a low-growing texture and makes great potted flowers.
+They handle bad weather particularly well and have a long flowering season from November to March.

 4. Winter Aconites

 These cheery plants look a lot like buttercups with their lovely yellow flowers.
 They are suited to growing underneath deciduous trees and shrubs.
-They prefer rich, moist soil in shady parts of gardens.
+They prefer rich, moist soil in shady parts of the garden.

 7. Aster ‘Little Carlow’

 Sprays of small lavender-blue daisies throb in late summer and autumn, particularly in the evening light.
-They like lots of suns and good, well-drained soil.
+They like lots of sunlight and good, well-drained soil.